 Emulators and other applications (such as Kodi and the Steam Link App) are installed as optional packages or experimental packages.

-Additional packages are installed from the RetroPie Configuration screen under RetroPie Setup.
 Under Manage packages, there are options to manage all the types of packages (e.g. core packages, main packages, etc.).

 After managing/installing the desired package(s), the user can go back to EmulationStation again.